Skip to main content

 At Physicians for Women — Melius, Schurr & Cardwell in Madison, Wisconsin, our team of OB/GYN specialists can perform a hysteroscopy that may reveal what type of gynecological surgery you need to regain your health.

-Hysteroscopy basics
+Hysteroscopy Basics

 Like many other procedures ending in “-scopy,” this procedure involves a thin, tube containing a fiber optic lighted camera that lets the doctor look inside for signs of disease, growths, or illness.
 Inserting a hysteroscope through the cervix and into the uterine cavity helps visualize the cavity utilizing a saline solution to distend the uterine cavity and assist in visualization.

 A speculum, similar to the one used for Pap smears, is initially placed to help keep the vagina open while the hysteroscope is inserted.
 Occasionally, the cervix is gently dilated, typically 4-7mm.
 We often provide local analgesia to assist in making you comfortable.
-Operative hysterscopy, where uterine polyps or fibroids are removed, sometimes warrant an additional anesthetic delivered by an Anesthesiologist in an outpatient surgical setting.
+Operative hysteroscopy, where uterine polyps or fibroids are removed, sometimes warrant an additional anesthetic delivered by an Anesthesiologist in an outpatient surgical setting.

-Diagnostic hysteroscopy
+Diagnostic Hysteroscopy

-diagnostic hysteroscopy can be used to:
+A diagnostic hysteroscopy can be used to:

 Your doctor may also use this procedure to look for signs of cancer, or to confirm a diagnosis suggested by a blood test.

-Operative hysteroscopy
+Operative Hysteroscopy

 An operative hysteroscopy can be used to guide a surgical procedure.
 We can treat polyps and fibroids, locate and remove a missing or displaced IUD, or ablate endometrial tissue to help relieve symptoms of cramping or heavy bleeding during menstruation.